adebayomoses/Store-Sales-Time-Series-Forcast/README.md

 To build a model that more accurately predicts the unit sales for thousands of items sold at different Favorita stores.

 # Data Exploration ongoing
-Finding pattern and relationship among the variable.
+Finding patterns and relationship among the variables.

 ## Feature Engineering